Davis Love III

 Davis Milton Love III (born April 13, 1964) is an American professional golfer who has won 21 events on the PGA Tour, including one major championship: the 1997 PGA Championship.
 He won the Players Championship in 1992 and 2003.
 He was in the top 10 of the Official World Golf Ranking for over 450 weeks, reaching a high ranking of 2nd.
 He captained the U.S. Ryder Cup teams in 2012 and 2016.
 Love was inducted into the World Golf Hall of Fame in 2017.

-Background and family
+Early life

-Davis Milton Love III was born on April 13, 1964 in Charlotte, North Carolina to Davis Love Jr. and his wife, Helen, a day after his father competed in the final round at the 1964 Masters Tournament.
+Davis Milton Love III was born on April 13, 1964, in Charlotte, North Carolina, to Davis Love Jr. and his wife, Helen, a day after his father competed in the final round at the 1964 Masters Tournament.
 His father, who was a former pro and nationally recognized golf instructor, introduced him to the game.
 His mother is also an avid low-handicap golfer.
 His father was killed in a 1988 plane crash.

 Love attended high school in Brunswick, Georgia, and graduated from its Glynn Academy in 1982.

+Amateur career

-He played college golf at the University of North Carolina in Chapel Hill, where he was a three-time All-American and all-Atlantic Coast Conference.
+Love played college golf at the University of North Carolina in Chapel Hill, where he was a three-time All-American and all-Atlantic Coast Conference.
 He won six titles during his collegiate career, including the ACC tournament championship as a sophomore in 1984.